Seiya Suzuki is headed to the U.S. majors from Japan’s. This is what I can tell you about this wonderful athlete and ballplayer.

-Current status: Suzuki has five years of the nine needed to become an international free agent.
-But the Carp have been generous in letting big contributors go.
-He told Kyodo News this summer that he is eager to try new things and believes he can adapt to major league pitching, but refused to say whether playing in the majors is in his plans.
+He told Kyodo News in 2019 that he is eager to try new things and believes he can adapt to major league pitching, but refused to say whether playing in the majors is in his plans.
 That changed after the 2020 season when he announced he would seek to use the posting system in the future.

 Suzuki is probably the best hitter in Japan at the moment.
 A hard-throwing, hard-hitting high school pitcher, he was Hiroshima’s second draft pick as an infielder in 2012.
 Suzuki came up with a strong arm and good speed.

 Suzuki is an outlier in Japanese baseball.
 Japan expects all players to master the basics of its doctrine, how to catch the ball, where to throw it, what to do on the bases, how to bunt, to hit the ball on the ground, and go to the opposite field.
 Suzuki is not a maverick, but in a culture where players are told what to do and when to do it, he is a self-starter, in the sense that Ichiro Suzuki was.

 He’s fine-tuned his own fitness and strength-training regimens in an environment that looks with suspicion on players building muscle mass.
 While teams in the U.S. majors look at size and strength, they often overlook issues of non-playing adjustments.

 I have reason to believe that some Japanese stars failed to adjust — not to the game, but to spring training and the demands of travel and pace of the season that collide their habits.